-Credit and debit card fraud is escalating at a concerning rate and the majority of card fraud takes place in foreign countries.
-Fairport Savings Bank is committed to protecting our customers from fraud.
-In order to do so, ATM and debit cards will be restricted in all countries except the United States and Canada.
+Credit and debit card fraud are escalating at a concerning rate, with the majority of fraud occurring in foreign countries.
+Fairport Savings Bank is committed to protecting our customers from such fraud.
+In order to do so, ATM and debit card transactions are restricted in all countries except the United States and Canada.

-To use your debit card in a country other than the United States or Canada, or for purchases in a foreign country (via internet, telephone, etc), simply contact any branch.
+To use your debit card in a country other than the United States or Canada, or for purchases originating in a foreign country (via internet, telephone, etc.), simply contact any branch for assistance.

-Fairport Savings Bank also monitors your card activity in order to detect any out-of-the-ordinary or high-risk transactions.
-We want to verify your account is safe, no matter where life takes you.
+As an added measure of security, Fairport Savings Bank monitors your card activity in order to detect any out-of-the-ordinary or high-risk transactions.
+We want to ensure your account is safe, no matter where life takes you.